aniket32/Noir-Hyper-Dots/README.md

-# Currently the install.sh script is not working, please manually copy over the config files
+# Currently the install.sh script is half working, packages are installed but some are not being enabled; need to manually enable/start them

 # Personal Hyprland Dotfiles